Also known as the Eight Wastes and the Eight Deadly Wastes and the eight forms of waste.

 Excess of Inventory

-Excess of inventory is having more materials or information than what is actually needed.
+Excess inventory involves having more materials or information than what is actually needed.
 Inventory takes up valuable space, creates the need for more manpower and equipment, ties up money that can be used elsewhere, and has a significant impact on working capital and operational costs.
-Some inventory is necessary, but most processes can be managed differently to minimize inventory.
+While some inventory is necessary, most processes can be managed more efficiently to minimize excess inventory.

 Examples